aennaco/Windows-11-Automated-Folder-Backup/README.md

 ## Contributing
-Contributions to the Windows 11 Automated Backup project are welcome!
+Contributions to the Windows 11 Automated Folder Backup project are welcome!
 If you have ideas for improvements, new features, or bug fixes, feel free to open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.

 ## Acknowledgements
-- Inspired by the need for a simple and efficient backup solution on Windows 11.
+- Inspired by the need for FREE a simple and efficient backup solution on Windows 11.